--no-wait | --wait=none

 report and act on stale data (transactions that modify the

-database are always serialized even with --no-leader-only
+database are always serialized even with --no-leader-only).

-Refer to Understanding Cluster Consistency
+Refer to Understanding Cluster Consistency in ovsdb(7) for

 more information.